Breviatea

-Breviatea are a group of free-living, amitochondriate parasitic protists with uncertain phylogenetic position.
+Breviatea, commonly known as breviate amoebae, are a group of free-living, amitochondriate protists with uncertain phylogenetic position.
 They are biflagellate, and can live in anaerobic (oxygen-free) environments.
-They are currently placed in the proposed Obazoa clade.
+They are currently placed in the Obazoa clade.
 They likely do not possess vinculin proteins.
-Their metabolism relies fermentative production of ATP as an adaptation to their low-oxygen environment.
+Their metabolism relies on fermentative production of ATP as an adaptation to their low-oxygen environment.

-The lineage emerged roughly one billion years ago, at a time when the oxygen content of the Earth's oceans were low, and they thus developed anaerobic lifestyles.
-Together with Apusomonads, they are the closest relatives of the Opisthokonts, a group that includes animals and fungi.
+The lineage emerged roughly one billion years ago, at a time when the oxygen content of the Earth's oceans was low, and they thus developed anaerobic lifestyles.
+Together with apusomonads, they are the closest relatives of the opisthokonts, a group that includes animals and fungi.